- Contact Us Now: (201) 464-1011 Tap to Call

 A trust is a legal arrangement where ownership of assets, such as a house, is transferred to a trustee to manage on behalf of beneficiaries.
 The trustee holds the legal title to the property while the beneficiaries hold the equitable title, meaning they have the right to benefit from the property according to the terms established in the trust document.

-There are compelling reasons why homeowners choose to put their property in a trust as part of their estate planning strategy:
+There are some good reasons why homeowners choose to put their property in a trust as part of their estate planning strategy:

 - Avoid probate: Assets in a trust bypass the probate process, saving time and money for heirs